sadit/SimilaritySearch.jl/docs/src/index.md

 ```

 # Using the library
-Please see [examples](https://github.com/sadit/SimilaritySearchDemos).
-You will find a list of Jupuyter and Pluto notebooks, and some scripts that exemplifies its usage.
+You can find a brief tutorial and examples in [https://github.com/sadit/SimilaritySearchDemos](https://github.com/sadit/SimilaritySearchDemos).
+You will find a list of Jupyter and Pluto notebooks, and some scripts that exemplifies its usage.